 Charging For Responding

 A few phishing attacks are more direct.
-They ask you to respond to a message without telling you that responding to that message would cost you a lot of money.
+They ask you to respond to a message without telling you that responding would cost you a lot of money.
 This money goes directly to the attackers.
 Hence, don’t respond to a message if it does not require a response from you.

-So, How to Protect Yourself from SMS Phishing Attack
+So, How to Protect Yourself from SMS Phishing Attack?

 - If a message asks you to take action immediately or respond quickly, then don’t.
 Carefully evaluate the source of the message and check whether it is from a known source.
-If not, it’s better that you ignore that message.
+If not, it’s better that you ignore the message.

 - Any SMS that asks for your financial information will always be a phishing attack.
 Ignore responding to such messages at all times.
 Know that your bank or financial service provider will never ask for your personal information over a text message.